About Lichfield Arts

 Our exciting events are a platform for up and coming artists, particularly younger performers who would otherwise lack the opportunity to perform in front of a live audience and learn to craft their performance skills.

-Fuse is our biggest festival and in 2022 drew a collective audience of over 18,000 participants from across the district and wider Staffordshire area, who enjoyed a wide range of artistic and engaging opportunities for participation, education and fun!
+Fuse is our biggest and most popular festival and in 2023 drew a collective audience of over 15,000 participants from across the district and wider Staffordshire area, who enjoyed a wide range of artistic and engaging opportunities for participation, education and fun!

-Our Blues & Jazz Festival is a multi-venue event having earned an important place on the calendar for fans not only of Blues & Jazz, but high quality, entertaining musicianship.
+Our Jazz & Blue Festival is a multi-venue event having earned an important place on the calendar for fans not only of the genres of jazz and blues, but high quality, entertaining musicianship.

 The Lichfield Festival of Folk is a popular, vibrant and entertaining event which offers a mix of ticketed and free activities.

-These include the now famous arts and heritage parade involving over thirty dance sides, in magnificent costume, leading a vibrant procession from Lichfield Cathedral to the centre of the city, where dancing entertains the enthusiastic audience.
+These include the popular arts and heritage parade involving over thirty dance sides, in magnificent costume, leading a vibrant procession from Lichfield Cathedral to the centre of the city, where dancing entertains the enthusiastic audience.

 With a dynamic and varied line up of artists from across the folk spectrum, and opportunities to partake in workshops and outreach projects, The Lichfield Festival of Folk has established itself as an important late season treat for fans of folk and indeed live performance.